swiftlang/swift-evolution/visions/webassembly.md

 While Swift macros, SwiftPM manifests, and plugins are sandboxed on Darwin platforms, with Wasm we can provide stronger security guarantees on other platforms that have a compatible Wasm runtime available.

-WebAssembly instruction set is designed with performance in mind.
+The WebAssembly instruction set is designed with performance in mind.
 A WebAssembly module can be JIT-compiled or compiled on a client machine to an optimized native binary ahead of time.
 With recently accepted proposals to the Wasm specification it now supports features such as SIMD, atomics, multi-threading, and more.
 A WebAssembly runtime can generate a restricted subset of native binary code that implements these features with little performance overhead.